PeterCamilleri/CX16/vm/sweet_16.md

 * Add the ability to call native code as a subroutine from Sweet-16 code.
 This would allow reverse-embedding of code with lower overhead.
-It would give the VM as sort of user defined micro-code.
+It would give the VM a sort of user defined micro-code.
 This would replace the seldom (?) used _bk_ instruction.
-The simple implementation would be to encode a 16 bit subroutine address, but other ideas include using a single byte to index into a table of subroutines.
+The simple implementation would be to encode a 16 bit subroutine address, but other ideas include using a single post byte to index into a table of subroutines.
 It might even be possible to add banked memory support.
+Not sure how that would work.

 ## References: